nalej/docs/onpremise/kubernetes.md

   kubeckt describe node <node_name>
   ```

-  This last command will give us the capacity info:
+  The response to this last command will give us the capacity info:

   ```shell
   cpu: 2